Human trafficking in LGBTQ communities: The Equality Act (2021-2022)

 The Equality Act addresses the vulnerabilities of LGBTQI+ individuals due to stigma and marginalization.
 As of right now, no federal law holds people accountable for discrimination based on their sexual orientation or gender identity.
 The bill would "prohibit discrimination based on sex, sexual orientation, and gender identity in areas including public accommodations and facilities, education, federal funding, employment, housing, credit, and the jury system.
 Specifically, the bill defines and includes sex, sexual orientation, and gender identity among the prohibited categories of discrimination or segregation."
 The equality act would give the community more protection and prevention against discrimination in various aspects of life.
 Because of this, the bill would target the supply side and address the vulnerabilities of LGBTQ+ youths.
-In March 2021, The House of Representatives passed the Equality act, and it has now passed to the Senate for deliberation.
+In March 2021, The House of Representatives passed the Equality act, and it was then passed to the Senate for deliberation.